buy the book ribbon

 Spinning Up a Server

-I’m not going to dictate how you do this—whether you choose Amazon AWS, Rackspace, Digital Ocean, your own server in a data centre, or a Raspberry Pi in a cupboard under the stairs, any solution should be fine, as long as:
+I’m not going to dictate how you spin up a server—whether you choose Amazon AWS, Rackspace, Digital Ocean, your own server in a data centre, or a Raspberry Pi in a cupboard under the stairs, any solution should be fine, as long as:

 • Your server is running Ubuntu 22.04 (aka "Jammy/LTS").